RubixML/ML/README.md

 ```

 ### Dropout
 Dropout layers temporarily disable neurons during each training pass.
-Dropout is a regularization technique for reducing overfitting in neural networks by preventing complex co-adaptations on training data.
-It is a very efficient way of performing model averaging with neural networks.
+Dropout is a regularization and model averaging technique for reducing overfitting in neural networks by preventing complex co-adaptations on training data.

 #### Parameters:
 | # | Param | Default | Type | Description |